AdebayoBraimah/commandio/doc/source/quickstart.rst

 .. note::

-    Type hinting is used in all examples to increase readability.
+    Type hinting is used in all examples to increase python code readability.

 UNIX commands in python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~